Working Group for Mental Health and Forced Migration

 Dr Rajiv Reddy

-The working group meets online, approximately four times a year.
+The working group meets online, approximately five times a year.

 At the meetings, we discuss any ongoing work and plans for future work.
-The meetings are chaired by Professor Katona and minuted by Dr Chaplin.
+The meetings are chaired by Professor Katona and minuted by Dr Kelly.

 Usually, the work that is planned is then carried out by individuals and small groups between meetings.
 The individuals and small groups report back at the next meeting, allowing further actions to be planned.